roycetech/applescript-core/README.md

 This README is a work in progress.

-## IMPORTANT UPDATE July 5, 2023

-### Disclaimer

-This project is hosted on GitHub under the extension organization amaysim-ph, but it is no longer affiliated with or endorsed by amaysim.
-I, Royce Remulla, am the creator and maintainer of this project.
-Please note the following:

-1. I am no longer employed by amaysim.
-This project is a personal endeavor and does not represent the views, opinions, or policies of amaysim.

-2. This project is provided "as is" without any warranty.
-I do not guarantee its correctness, suitability, or performance.
-You should use this project at your own risk.

-3. I do not assume any responsibility or liability for any damage, loss of data, or other issues that may arise from the use of this project, whether accidental or otherwise.

-4. Any contributions or issues related to this project should be directed to the GitHub repository and not to amaysim. amaysim has no obligation to provide support or address any concerns regarding this project.

-By using this project, you acknowledge and agree to the above disclaimer.
-If you do not agree with any part of this disclaimer, you should refrain from using this project.

 ## Project Description

 AppleScript Core is a collection of valuable and simple custom AppleScripts that allows you to write automation AppleScripts faster and more efficiently than ever.
 It provides a variety of ready-to-use script libraries, libraries that provide essential functionalities that you can use in your scripts.
 It provides application wrapper scripts that can be used to interact with the supported applications.